ThomasQTruong/DiscordMessageRelaySelfBot/README.md

   - Highly recommended to use an alt account (throw-away account).

 ## About
-- Relays messages from a Discord channel to a different channel.
+- Grow A Garden is a ROBLOX game.
-  - Can be a channel from the same server or a different server.
+- Relays messages from Grow A Garden's official stock Discord to my own server.

 ## Prerequisites
 - discord.py-self